okayhop/Miscellaneous-NetOps-Scripts/Readme.md

 * SVI_config
 	* I needed to configure a TON of SVIs on a Cisco 3850 stack for an infrastructure deployment project.
-This script imports a CSV file, inputs the data into a SVI template, and then pushes the configuration to the switch.
+This script imports a CSV file, inputs the data into a SVI template, and then pushes configuration snippet, and pushes to the switch.
 If the switch is not reachable, it dumps the config to a text file.
 Orginally written for Python 2.7.